 This interior design proposal from PandaDoc combines the Scope of Work and Timeline into one easy-to-read table.
 Get the full template here.

-This web design proposal template from Proposable displays the difference between the Scope of Work section (here, called “Project Details”) and Deliverables section.
+This web design proposal template from Proposable displays the difference between the Scope of Work section (here, called “Project Details”) and the deliverables section.

 While the scope of work will include things such as determining the site hierarchy, creating page mock-ups, and coding the site, the deliverables are a fully functional website and a WordPress feature that allows the client to add blog posts.